-An autotransformer, also known as variac or dimmerstat, is a single winding transformer which has a common primary and secondary winding.
-The primary and secondary winding in them is not electrically isolated.
-They are cheaper, efficient and have a better voltage regulation than the normal transformers.
-They are much useful in cases in which the voltage ratio is less than 2 and the electrical isolation of winding is not essential.
+An autotransformer is a single-winding electrical transformer.
+It is also known as variac or dimmer stat.
+It is made of a single-winding coil.
+This single-winding setup makes them cheaper, more efficient, and have better voltage regulation than normal transformers.
+They are much more useful in cases in which the voltage ratio is less than 2 and the electrical isolation of winding is not essential.

 Note: The term ‘Auto’ in ‘autotransformer’ does not refer to automatic output voltage variation.